webrtc/samples/README.md

 This repository is for WebRTC demos.

 Many of these examples use new browser features.
 They may only work in Chrome Canary and/or Firefox Beta, and may require flags to be set.

+All of these examples use adapter.js, a shim to insulate apps from spec changes and prefix differences.
+In fact, the standards and protocols used for WebRTC implementations are highly stable, and there are only a few prefixed names.
+For full interop information, see [webrtc.org/interop](http://www.webrtc.org/interop).

 For more information about WebRTC, we maintain a list of [WebRTC Resources](https://docs.google.com/document/d/1idl_NYQhllFEFqkGQOLv8KBK8M3EVzyvxnKkHl4SuM8/edit).